 Created by Leslie Charteris in a series of books Simon Templar, nicknamed The Saint (because of his initials

 ), is a world-famous amateur detective who operates as a modern-day Robin Hood.
 Many episodes of the Moore series adapted short stories and novels from the book series.

-After it finished in 1969, it was followed by the TV show The Return Of The Saint
+After it finished in 1969, it was followed in 1978 by a revival titled Return Of The Saint

 The Saint provides examples of the following tropes:

 - Breaking the Fourth Wall: Early seasons began each episode with Simon Templar talking directly to the audience to set the scene for the episode.
 When the series moved to color production, this was dropped in favor of off-screen narration.

 - Upon people recognising him, The Saint will often look upwards (and then often at the camera - see the illustration on this page for an example) as an animated halo appears to segue into the Title Sequence.

 - Cold Open: Home of the aforementioned fourth wall breaking.

 - Disguised in Drag: The villain of the first episode drags up as an old woman so he can murder his wife.

 - Idiosyncratic Episode Naming: Most episodes, especially in the black-and-white episodes, are called The Adjective Noun. ("The Careful Terrorist", "The Covetous Headsman", "The Romantic Matron", and so on.)